 In 2015, the company that had purchased Wright Medical’s hip division started receiving a higher-than-expected number of reports of fractures with the Profemur.
 MicroPort Orthopedics recalled 10,825 of the devices.

-“If the modular neck fractures, the patient may experience sudden pain, instability and difficulty walking and performing common task.”
+“If the modular neck fractures, the patient may experience sudden pain, instability and difficulty walking and performing common tasks.”

 The FDA declared the Profemur recall a Class I recall, the agency’s most serious type.
 The recall notice warned that an acute fracture of the device would require emergency surgery.
 It also warned that such a fracture in a Profemur hip stem could “lead to neurovascular damage, hematoma, hemorrhage, and even death.”